-1.2 This Code applies to the Processing of Client Data by ADP by electronic means and in systematically accessible paper-based filing systems.

-Applicability of Local Law

-1.3 Nothing in this Code shall be construed to take away any rights or remedies that Client Employees may have under Applicable Law, including the law of any third country to which Personal Data are Transferred.
+- Electronic and1.2This Code applies to the Processing of Client Data by ADP by electronic means and in systematically accessible paper-based filing systems.Processing - Applicability of Local Law 1.3 Nothing in this Code shall be construed to take away any rights or remedies that Client Employees may have under Applicable Law.
 Where Applicable Law provides more protection than this Code, the relevant provisions of Applicable Law shall apply.
 Where this Code provides more protection than Applicable Law, or provides additional safeguards, rights, or remedies for Individuals, this Code shall apply.